Skip to main content

 "Dinosaurs are for 8-year-olds.
 We can all enjoy it, too, but kids get dinosaurs, and they should not have been excluded for that.
 His sensibility was right for that film.”

 When Universal handed the reins over to Trevorrow, they basically gave him three conditions for the story: 1.
 A fully operational dinosaur park 2.
 A mutant dinosaur who breaks out and causes chaos, and 3.
 A dude who trains velociraptors.
 Universal gave him the conditions for a single film, but Trevorrow took that and plotted out not only Jurassic Park 4 but a full-length trilogy that built on the universe and ideas embodied in Spielberg’s film.
-When Jurassic World became the first film to gross half a billion worldwide on its first weekend, Universal naturally greenlit Trevorrow’s planned trilogy.
+After Jurassic World became the first film to gross half a billion worldwide opening weekend, Universal naturally greenlit Trevorrow’s planned trilogy.
 Trevorrow would pass directing responsibilities to J.A.
 Bayona for “Fallen Kingdom” (for which he would continue to serve as producer), but returned to direct “Dominion.”
 For all intents and purposes, this trilogy was buoyed by a filmmaker’s love for the Jurassic Park mythology.

 This brings me to the first point that I take issue with regarding the Jurassic World backlash, the idea that these movies are just cynical cash grabs made solely out of capitalist appetites.
 Colin Trevorrow reads like a genuine fan of Jurassic Park, not just as a profitable intellectual property but as a reflection on human values.
 He’s interested in the franchise for all the right reasons.
 Read even some of the director statements made by Trevorrow and you’ll find a narrative far more compelling and coherent than any of the criticism levied against his trilogy.